filecoin-saturn/L1-node/docs/faq.md

   - Fix this by resolving the root cause of the node unavailability.
   - Note the [deregister my node](#how-can-i-manually-deregister-my-node) section.

+- Old Version is caused by the container image version not having been upgraded after a new release
+  - This penalty is cleared immediately when registered with the current version.

 ## Registration

 ### My Node fails to register with error ETIMEDOUT/EHOSTUNREACH